Cognigy/Documentation/docs/en/docs/ai/endpoints/audiocodes.md

 ## AudioCodes specific Nodes

 Cognigy.AI comes with a large number of inbuilt Nodes to control the AudioCodes behaviour.
-See [Voice Gateway Nodes]({{config.site_url}}ai/flow-nodes/vg/voice-gateway/) for more information.
+See [AudioCodes Nodes]({{config.site_url}}ai/flow-nodes/audiocodes/audiocodes/) for more information.

 ## Number Meta Data